arcalab/hubAutomata/docs/source/index.rst

 `VirtuosoNext™ <http://www.altreonic.com/content/product-overview>`_
-is a distributed real-time operating system (RTOS) featuring a generic programming model dubbed *Interacting Entities*.
+is a distributed real-time operating system (RTOS) featuring a generic programming model dubbed *Interacting Entities*, called *Hubs*.
-This paper focuses on these interactions, implemented as so-called *Hubs*.
 Hubs act as synchronisation and communication mechanisms between the application tasks and implement the services provided by the kernel as a kind of Guarded Protected Action with a well defined semantics.